 1. Who wrote Gendering Caste: Through a Feminist Lens?
-2. White shout the 'Delit Standardiat Demonstrat' of Shownile Dece 2.
-Write about the 'Dalit Standpoint Perspective' of Sharmila Rege. · - -
+2. Write about the 'Dalit Standpoint Perspective' of Sharmila Rege. -

 This unit began by defining what feminism means.
 It then went on to delineate the growth of feminism in the West, speaking about the different waves of feminism and categorized the different types.
 It then differentiates Western Feminism from Indian Feminism and elaborates on feminism in the Indian context.
 Feminism today in India is more about inclusion and intersectionality, inclusive of diverse castes, classes, gender, religious minorities etc. which requires even deeper engagement and understanding.
 What one needs to note is that as long as disparities and inequalities, the struggle will continue, it will only gain new character and meanings.